 All of this takes time.
 You will need to coordinate with your family member to get information for some of the forms that you will be filling out.
 You will possibly also need to contact government agencies for official versions of birth and marriage certificates, contact the IRS for a certified copy of your tax returns, and so on.

 When you are a U.S. citizen acting as a green card sponsor, the nature of your relationship with the person you are sponsoring is key in determining the length of the wait.
+That's because annual limits are placed upon the number of visas given out in some categories, and demand frequently exceeds supply.

-If you are the immigrating person's “immediate relative,” then visas are immediately available, with no annual limit.
-Immediate relatives include the spouse (same-sex or opposite-sex), unmarried child under 21, or parent of a U.S. citizen.
+If you are the immigrating person's "immediate relative," then visas are immediately available, with no annual limit.
+Immediate relatives include the spouse (same-sex or opposite-sex), unmarried child under 21, or parents of a U.S. citizen.

 When you file the I-130, the date USCIS receives it becomes your family member's "priority date."
 That establishes a place on the waiting list.